 Governed by a board of nine Commissioners, the Port of South Louisiana, which stretches 54 miles along the Mississippi River, is the largest tonnage port district in the western hemisphere.
-The facilities within St. Charles, St. John the Baptist, and St. James parishes (counties) handled almost 307 million short tons of cargo in 2017, brought to its terminals via vessels and barges.
+The facilities within St. Charles, St. John the Baptist, and St. James parishes (counties) handled over 303 million short tons of cargo in 2018, brought to its terminals via vessels and barges.

 The Port of South Louisiana has five first-rate port-owned facilities, ranging from grain elevators to general cargo facilities.
 It serves as landlord of these, which are leased to operating companies such as Archer Daniels Midland and Plains All American.
 The exception is the Globalplex Intermodal Terminal, purchased by the Port in 1992 that is being redeveloped into a world-class complex to accommodate a variety of dry bulk and breakbulk cargo.